jamalihassan0307/Doctor-Appointment-App-with-sql/README.md

 Hey there!
 I'm Ali Hassan, a passionate learner in the field of Flutter Application Development.

 - 🔭 Currently learning Flutter Application Development
-- 🤔 Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 Exploring new technologies and developing software solutions and quick hacks
-- 🎓 Studying Computer Science, computer programming, and Mathematics.
+- 🎓 Studying Computer Science, computer programming, and Mathematics

 ## Tech Stack